Costa Rica Sport Fishing Tours

 This zone is ideal to enjoy consistent fishing all year long.
-If you want to go for marlin, this is the perfect place to catch it.
+If you want to go for a marlin, this is the perfect place to catch it.

 You won’t have to wait long to plunge into the sea since the area is of easy access, thanks to the direct flights from the Daniel Oduber International Airport in Liberia and connections coming from the United States.
 This way, you will be 1-2 hours away from the different places where you can sail in search of adventure.
-Furthermore, it offers the possibility of arriving with local flights or by road from the Central Pacific or San José.
+Furthermore, it offers the possibility of arriving on local flights or by road from the Central Pacific or San José.

 The main spots to enjoy sport fishing in this region are: Coco and Ocotal Beach, located approximately 30 minutes from the International Airport in Liberia, Tamarindo, Samara, and Carrillo are approximately one hour and a half from the said airport.
 Besides that, there are runways for local flights in Tamarindo, Nosara, and Carrillo.

 The natural beauty of Carara and Manuel Antonio National Parks complements the active fishing centers.
 The Marina in Playa Herradura offers excellent services and conditions for all lovers of this thrilling sport.

 Among some of the services the marina has at your disposal are 250 docks, fuel supply, and repair shop, a dry dock with a crane supporting up to 10 tons, which makes it ideal to store jet skies or small recreational boats.
 The marina is also equipped with the Internet, telephone, commercial centers, banking services, rent-a-cars, as well as equipment for emergencies, power, and potable water supply.